 More and more teens are using prescription and over-the-counter drugs to get high.
 But where they're getting the drugs may surprise you.
 Click here to watch a video to learn about some of the common places teens obtain prescription and over-the-counter drugs, so that you're better prepared to protect your family.

-HOLIDAY SAFETY TIPS FROM THE ROCKVILLE CENTRE POLICE DEPARTMENT
+ONLINE SAFETY TIPS FROM THE ROCKVILLE CENTRE POLICE DEPARTMENT

-In advance of the holiday season, the Rockville Centre Police Department reminds shoppers to beware of cyber criminals and their aggressive and creative ways to steal money and personal information.
+The Rockville Centre Police Department reminds shoppers to beware of cyber criminals and their aggressive and creative ways to steal money and personal information.
 Scammers use many techniques to fool potential victims including fraudulent auction sales, reshipping merchandise purchased with a stolen credit card, sale of fraudulent or stolen gift cards through auction sites at discounted prices, and phishing e-mails advertising brand name merchandise for bargain prices or e-mails promoting the sale of merchandise that ends up being a counterfeit product.

 Social networking websites like MySpace, Facebook, Twitter, and Windows Live Spaces are services people can use to connect with others to share information like photos, videos, and personal messages.
 As the popularity of these social sites grows, so do the risks of using them.
 Hackers, spammers, virus writers, identity thieves, and other criminals follow the traffic.